Does Faithfulness-Guided Alignment Hurt Accuracy? Unlocking Accurate and Faithful Post-Retrieval Reasoning: Method

-\paragraph{Citation Reward ($R_{\mathrm{gold}}$).} \textit{We encourage document-level citations that cover the supporting documents while avoiding distractors.} When \texttt{<gold\_docs>} is present, we parse the predicted citation set $\mathcal{E}$ and compute an index-level F1 against the gold supports $\mathcal{S}^*$:
+\textbf{Citation Reward ($R_{\mathrm{gold}}$).} \textit{We encourage document-level citations that cover the supporting documents while avoiding distractors.} When \texttt{<gold\_docs>} is present, we parse the predicted citation set $\mathcal{E}$ and compare it with the gold supports $\mathcal{S}^*$: